 - q.
 Banks, credit unions, insurance providers, payroll services, brokerage services, and investment management firms; - r.
 Real estate services including brokers, title companies, and related services; - s.
 Businesses providing mailing and shipping services, including post office boxes; - t.
 Laboratories and defense and national security-related operations supporting the United States government, a contractor to the United States government, or any federal entity; - "Restaurants" are those operations that generated at least 50% of their u. sales from dine-in services from the sale of food during the last calendar year.
 Sales made to customers for off-site consumption such as the sale of growlers, wholesale revenues, and to-go items are excluded from this calculation.
 "Local breweries" are those businesses licensed pursuant to NMSA 1978, § 60-6A-26.1.
-Restaurants and local breweries may provide dine-in service, but they may not exceed 50% occupancy of the maximum occupancy of any enclosed space on their premises, as determined by the relevant fire marshal or fire department.
-Restaurants and local breweries choosing to open must ensure that there is at least six feet of distance between tables.
+Restaurants may provide either delivery or carryout service.
+No dine-in service may be provided in indoor seating areas.
+Restaurants and local breweries may provide dine-in service in outdoor seating areas only at up to 50% of their outdoor fire code occupancy.
+Outdoor dine-in service may only be provided to patrons who are seated.
+Tables must be placed with at least six feet of distance between tables.
 No more than six patrons may be seated at any single table.
 No bar or counter seating is permitted.
-Dine-in services shall be provided only to patrons who are seated at tables, and patrons may not consume food or beverages while standing.
 Restaurants and local breweries must operate in compliance with applicable occupancy restrictions and COVID-Safe Practices (CSPs) for Restaurants" section of the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".
 Local wineries and distillers may operate but only for carry out service. - v.
 Professional services, such as legal or accounting services, but only where necessary to assist in compliance with legally mandated activities; and - w.
-Logistics, and also businesses that store, transport, or deliver groceries, food, materials, goods or services directly to residences, retailers, government institutions, or essential businesses. - (2) "Individuals" means natural persons. - (3) "Gathering" means any grouping together of individuals in a single connected location.

-(4) "Mass gathering" means any public gathering, private gathering, organized event, ceremony, or other grouping that brings together five (5) or more individuals in a single room or connected space, confined outdoor space or an open outdoor space.
+Logistics, and also businesses that store, transport, or deliver groceries, food, materials, goods or services directly to residences, retailers, government institutions, or essential businesses. - (2) "Individuals" means natural persons. - (3) "Gathering" means any grouping together of individuals in a single connected location. - (4) "Mass gathering" means any public gathering, private gathering, organized event, ceremony, parade, or other grouping that brings together five (5) or more individuals in a single room or connected space, confined outdoor space or an open outdoor space.
 "Mass gathering" does not include the presence of five (5) or more individuals where those individuals regularly reside.
 "Mass gathering" does not include individuals who are public officials or public employees in the course and scope of their employment.